 The owner of the goods or merchandise that are going to be transported through federal highways must provide the information with the keys available in the catalog of the Tax Administration Service (SAT).

-Click here to access the catalogue (in Spanish)
+Click here to access the new version of the catalogue (in Spanish), updated in January 2023

 “Carta Porte’s” correct implementation